-We doubt Liam Cunningham will be back however as Livia’s father Livius.
+We doubt Liam Cunningham will be seen as Livia’s father Livius again.
 We’re not sure an actor of Liam’s calibre will sign up just for flashbacks, and there's only so many of them you can have of them.

-If there are to be recasts, they need to avoid at all costs changing Antigone, the freed slave and chief poisoner in Domina Season 1.
-Colette Tchantcho was simply too brilliant in the role.
-Enough said!
+No news either on Antigone, the freed slave and chief poisoner in Domina Season 1.
+Colette Tchantcho was simply too brilliant in the role to recast it.

-Domina is now available on Sky Atlantic, NOW, and Sky Box Sets in the UK, and comes to the US on streaming service EPIX from June 6.
+Domina season 1 is now available on Sky Atlantic, NOW, and Sky Box Sets in the UK, and on the US on streaming service EPIX

 I'm a huge fan of television so I really have found the perfect job, as I've been writing about TV shows, films and interviewing major television, film and sports stars for over 25 years.
 I'm currently TV Content Director on What's On TV, TV Times, TV and Satellite Week magazines plus Whattowatch.com.
 I previously worked on Woman and Woman's Own in the 1990s.
 Outside of work I swim every morning, support Charlton Athletic football club and get nostalgic about TV shows Cagney & Lacey, I Claudius, Dallas and Tenko.
 I'm totally on top of everything good coming up too.